jntak/image-colorization-cnn/README.md

 # Deep Transfer Learning for Image Colorization

-This repository contains code for colorizing grayscale images using deep transfer learning.
+This repository contains code for a project about colorizing grayscale landscape images using deep transfer learning.

 Image colorization involves taking an input grayscale (black & white) image and then producing an output colorized image (RGB) that represents the semantic colors and tones of the input.

-Using the `Autoencoder` model and by leveraging `VGG16` as a feature extractor, we can transfer knowledge to the task of image colorization.
+The process employed in this project involves training a neural network model to predict the colorized version of grayscale images based on their features.
+The autoencoder model was used and the architecture consists of an encoder, which incorporates the `VGG16` as a feature extractor, and a decoder built using convolutional layers for upsampling and image reconstruction.

-The dataset used for training and testing can be downloaded [here](https://google.com)
+Dataset used can be downloaded [here](https://drive.google.com/drive/folders/1HxQgbdN-2FMPRQIDgoskYY5dA_Ekhxk_?usp=drive_link)